Kitchen Design* Appliances – hide it or show it?

 2. In the kitchen cabinet

-An opening door kitchen cabinets also give you limitless solutions to store spaces, wine, an extra stash of canes or water.
+Opening-door kitchen cabinets also give you limitless solutions to store space, wine, and an extra stash of canes or water.

 3. Hidden on the kitchen counters

 The simplest and most obvious way is to hide appliances on the kitchen counters.
 Covered behind the cabinet fronts they are still easily available.
 There are different solutions for the front to open- by lifting it, using a Tip-on so it lifts itself, or using other mechanisms depending on the budget and space available.

 4. In the kitchen island cabinets

 This option is most popular in States where usually the back of the kitchen island hides the microwave (which requires a bit of bending).
 But also, you can plan the refreshment fridge here,